Last Updated on

 While my main goal was to have friends over to our new house, my secondary goal was to find a wine my husband would like.
 He does not drink wine.
 That’s why I have investigated all the ways to save wine for later, because I’m the only one imbibing.
 With the warmth of summer and the lack of tannins, I decided on a simple white wine theme.
 Not a specific grape, not a specific country, just white wine.
 I didn’t give any price points, just no blends and no bubbles.

-Step Two: Feed Your Guests
+Step Three: Feed Your Guests

-Step Three: Blind Tasting Supplies
+Step Four: Blind Tasting Supplies

 When hosting a blind wine tasting party, there are kind of a lot of supplies you’ll need.
 The good news: they are mostly all cheap, and you only have to buy them once.